jmsv/l293d/docs/user-guide/configuration.md

-# Configuration

-The following config values can be changed after importing `l293d`.
+The following config values change how the module works, and can be changed after importing `l293d`.

 ## Test Mode: